 All games played through Tuesday of Week 44 (in-state and contiguous out-of-state) will be used to calculate wildcard points for district seeding.
-The district seeding date shall be Wednesday, May 4, 2022.
-The top seed in each district will be offered a contract to host the district tournament.
+The district seeding date shall be Wednesday, May 3, 2023.
+In class A districts with a "play-in" game(s), the higher seed will be offered a contract to host the opening round game.
+The top seed in each district will be offered a contract to host the rest of the district tournament.
 If the higher seed is unable to host the district tournament, the subsequent seed shall be offered a contract until a location is secured.
-District tournament seeding and brackets shall be posted on Wednesday, May 4, 2022.
+District tournament seeding and brackets shall be posted on Wednesday, May 3, 2023.

-Class B schools in baseball are to be placed into six districts.
+Class B & C schools in baseball are to be placed into six districts.
 All six of the districts will be determined using a serpentine method (not modified), based upon the NSAA wildcard point system within two weeks prior to the first district tournament.

-All games played through Tuesday, April 26th, 2022 (in-state and contiguous out-of-state) will be used to calculate wildcard points for district seeding.
-The district seeding date shall be Thursday, April 28th, 2022.
+All games played through Tuesday, April 25th, 2023 (in-state and contiguous out-of-state) will be used to calculate wildcard points for district seeding.
+The district seeding date shall be Thursday, April 27th, 2023.
 The top seed in each district will be offered a contract to host the district tournament.
 If the higher seed is unable to host the district tournament, the subsequent seed shall be offered a contract until a location is secured.
-District tournament seeding and brackets shall be posted on Thursday, April 28th, 2022.
+District tournament seeding and brackets shall be posted on Thursday, April 27th, 2023.